surgiie/blade/README.md

 I wanted the ability to use the blade engine for rendering template files such as yaml during my deployment ci pipelines, and wanted it to work basically on any textual file on the fly.

-The blade engine trims output buffer and some compiled directives dont preserve nesting of the rendered content, for example, if you have a file like this:
+The blade engine trims the output and some compiled directives dont preserve nesting of the rendered content, for example, if you have a file like this:

 ```yaml
 # example.yaml